-Terri Carta grew up in nature participating in Girl Scout adventures, off-grid camping with her family, hiking and backpacking.
+Terri Carta grew up in nature, participating in Girl Scout adventures, off-grid camping with her family, hiking, and backpacking.
 As a Firesoul, she uses the love for nature she developed as a child in her role as the Executive Director of Brooklyn Greenway Initiative (BGI).
-BGI operates the Naval Cemetery Landscape, which serves as a contemplative memorial landscape, native plant meadow, and pollinator habitat.
+BGI operates the Naval Cemetery Landscape, a contemplative memorial landscape, native plant meadow, and pollinator habitat.

 For Terri, her role as a Firesoul is to care for the Naval Cemetery Landscape with that same passion and belief in the Landscape’s power to heal and provide wellness to its visitors.
 Her inspiration for propagating that passion and drive comes from witnessing people from all walks of life coming together to enjoy the serenity of the Naval Cemetery Landscape.
 Terri sees the Naval Cemetery Landscape as “a place that encourages and fosters reflection and meditation, all while getting a dose of ‘vitamin N’– nature.”